CesarNoboru/agero-coding-test/README.md

 ### process_csv

 Processes the CSV using `pandas` according to the threshold filter set on the lambda environment variable `filter_threshold`.
-This code will only consider numeric values in the first column from the CSV.
+This code will only process numeric values in the first column, expecting a header in the first row in the CSV file.

 ### s3_bucket